ackfla/arcade-game/README.md

 ### Getting Started

+- To load the game, open index.html in your browser.
 - The character can be moved by using the up, down, left and right arrow keys.
 - If a bug is collided with, a life is lost.
 - When your character crosses the road and reaches the river, a point is gained.